biogeospatial/Biodiverse_publication_list/InstallationLinuxSourceHPC.md

   #  Alien::gdal is a big dependency.
   #  Note that, if you have GDAL version 2.1 or higher already
-  #  installed on your system then this will use that version instead of building its own.
+  #  installed on your system then this will use that version
+  #  instead of building its own.
-  #  If you have loaded a system GDAL using ```module load``` or similar then you need to ensure
+  #  If you have loaded a system GDAL using ```module load```
-  #  it is loaded each time you run Biodiverse or it will fail to run.
+  #  or similar then you need to ensure it is loaded each time
+  #  you run Biodiverse or it will fail to start.
   cpanm Alien::sqlite
   cpanm Alien::proj
   cpanm Alien::gdal